 The closer we get to the end of the season, the more hidden dangers lurk in every fixture.
 It’s no coincidence that SPAL tripped Juventus up and re-opened the Scudetto race, because they’re precisely the type of team that can will continue to cause upsets.

 I have said before that Serie A is too big at 20 sides and needs to be reduced to 18 or, ideally, the 16 I used to watch in my youth.
 The mid-table malaise is too vast and clubs like Sampdoria, Udinese or Torino get to rest on their laurels far too early.
-Once Europe is out of reach, or considered too much of an inconvenience to really push for, and safety is secure, they’ve got the flip-flops on in March and are just waiting for their summer vacation.
+Once Europe is out of reach, or considered too much of an inconvenience to really push for, and safety is secure, they’ve got the flip-flops on in March and are just waiting for a Betfair promo code and their summer vacation.

 Unexpected results always pop up in the final weeks of a Serie A campaign and this will be no different.
 Aside from Benevento, whose ability to grab defeat from the jaws of victory is truly unmatched, it’s wide open in the battle to avoid relegation.
 They all saw Crotone’s comeback last season and know it can be done, especially with so many unmotivated middlers floating around.